Back to news

 How to Use

 Adding a skill is not complicated.
-The community awesome-list lives at travisvn/awesome-claude-skills; clone it, then drop the skill folder you want into your Claude Code skills directory:
+The community awesome-list lives at travisvn/awesome-claude-skills (opens in a new tab); clone it, then drop the skill folder you want into your Claude Code skills directory:

 # Clone the repository